-Internships are available within schools, government departments, advocacy organizations, human service agencies, and a variety of other sites throughout Maricopa County (internships in other locations are not possible, as site visits are required).
+Internships are available within schools, government departments, advocacy organizations, human service agencies, and a variety of other sites.
 Students may consult the Sanford School Internship Site List (available on the internship website) for a listing of potential sites and contact information.
 Students may also identify new sites, with the approval of the Internship Coordinator.